We all like it when we win a lot of times in a row.

 You see your account profit increasing and that’s what you want, right, profitable results?

-But then there are days where you lose.
+But then there are days when you lose.

 You may lose all of your weekly profits on a single trade.